And you’re off! Five tips to a successful start at university

 Get involved: visit the university’s Student Life webpages for information about the local area and environment, activities and events.
 Whilst you will be focused on your studies, there are also plenty of opportunities to try new things and develop new interests.
 It’s important to develop your social network; your flatmates and fellow students will become a source of friendship and support throughout your time at university.
 Get involved and take part in the organised activities.

-There will be a range of activities and events taking place during Welcome Week and throughout the term organised by the Students’ Union.
+There will be a range of online activities and events taking place during Welcome Week and throughout the term organised by the Students’ Union.
 The Chaplaincy will also be planning a range of activities during the term.
-We have many sport and recreation facilities available on all campuses.
+We have many sport and recreation facilities available on all campuses, with extra measures in place to maintain the safest possible environment.

 2. Gather all the necessary information about your course

-Make sure you have your timetable for the first semester.
-Once you have registered you will be able to access this online.
-Get familiar with the campus layout and how to get to different buildings so you don’t arrive late at your first lectures.
+Make sure you have your timetable for the first semester – this is available to you now at https://my.cumbria.ac.uk/Student-Life/New-Students/Welcome-Week-Timetables/.
+Get familiar with the campus layout and how to get to different buildings.
+There may be a one-way system in place – please observe this.

 Have you reviewed the module descriptors, reading lists, assessment plans for your course and placement details?
 Do you know the names of your different module tutors?
 Do you know who your personal academic tutor is?
 If in doubt, ask other students on your course or ask a member of staff.